zeynepatceken/zeynepatceken/README.md

 # Hi there, I'm Zeynep 👋✨👩‍💻

 Welcome to my github profile!
-I'm a computer engineer passionate about cloud solutions and devops processes.
+I'm a computer engineer passionate about cloud solutions and devOps processes.
 Here's a little bit about me:

 ## 🧠 About Me